 The geometry of light is the MANIFESTATION of something more intangible to our sensibilities: VIBRATION.
 First there is sound and then light.
 The above image is really a symbol which means SOUND AND LIGHT: our ears are a YIN organ: female, receptive, intuitive and depth orientated.
 The eyes are a YANG sense organ: male, dominating, rational and analyzing.

 In ancient Egypt the “singing sun” created the world with a “cry of light”.
-Hence the phrase “The Golden Tear from the Eye of Horus.”
+Hence the phrase “The Golden Tear from the Eye of Horus” is a reference to the secretions of the pituitary gland.
 And how do we reference the Eye of God today?
-You may notice the striking similarities between the Eye of Horus (left) and the pineal gland (right):
+You may notice the striking similarities between the Eye of Horus (left) and the brain (right):